 News

-The big news at the moment is that last month my film Sing!
+I’m pleased to report that in February my film Sing!
 Fight!
 Sing!
 Fight!
 From LeRoi to Amiri was screened at the Pan-African Film & Arts Festival in Los Angeles, where I’m delighted to say that it won the Ja’Net DuBois Award for Best Documentary.
 You can learn more about the project, and see the trailer, here

 Recent months have been fairly productive, in that I’ve been working with editor Harry Baker to produce feature-length versions of a number of my films on American poets, all of which now run to around 90 minutes.
 The titles are: